szweibel/workshops/newest_python.md

 -   Build larger, persistent projects that you can save and share.
 -   Integrate with other professional tools like Git and GitHub.

 <Info>This chapter is a hands-on setup session.
 It might feel a bit technical, but do not worry.
-We will walk through every step together, and this is a one-time setup.
-Once it is done, you will be ready to do real research.</Info>
+We will walk through every step together, and this is a one-time setup.</Info>

 ## Your New Toolkit
 We need to install three key pieces of software: